-Each of HEP's five offices has a research coordinator that you can contact to discuss research planned or underway as part of HEP's research efforts under MAP-21.
-This page features information about each of these offices, their research priorities, and contact information for their research coordinators.
+Each of HEP's five offices has a research coordinator that you can contact to discuss research planned or underway as part of HEP's research efforts.
+This page features information about each of these offices, their research priorities, and contact information for the research coordinators.

-Please note that the Office of Human Environment's Research and Financial Services Team administers research programs and financial support to HEP for research initiatives under MAP-21.
-They provide leadership, coordination, support and implementation of research activities.
-The Team manages financial records for HEP's research programs.
-They also work toward improving outreach, communication and partnerships between Federal, state, and local stakeholders in managing the research programs.
+Please note that the Office of Human Environment's (HEPH's) Research and Financial Services Team administers research programs and financial support to HEP for research initiatives.
+The Team provides leadership, coordination, and support of research activities, and manages financial records for HEP's research programs.
+The Team also works toward improving outreach, communication, and partnerships between Federal, State, and local stakeholders in managing the research programs.

 For more information, please contact HEP's Primary Research Coordinator: Patricia Cazenas (202)366-4085.